nordcraftengine/documentation/docs/pages/page-configuration/index.md

 2. Provide content or reference external resources
 3. Set additional attributes for the resource
 4. Add multiple resources by clicking [kbd]Add element to <head>[kbd]
+5. Drag and drop to reorder elements if needed

 ::: warning
 Be cautious when adding external scripts.
 Only add scripts from trusted sources as they will have full access to your page data.